Explainable Machine Learning for Public Policy: Use Cases, Gaps, and Research Directions: Introduction

 \section{Introduction}

-Machine Learning (ML) systems are increasingly being used to support high stakes public policy decisions, in areas such as criminal justice, education, healthcare, and social services \cite{Potash2020, Ye2019, Rodolfa2020, Bauman2018, Caruana2015}.
+Machine Learning (ML) systems are increasingly supporting high-stakes public policy decisions in areas such as criminal justice, education, healthcare, and social services \cite{Potash2020, Ye2019, Rodolfa2020, Bauman2018, Caruana2015}.
 As users of these systems have grown beyond ML experts and the research community, the need to better interpret and understand them has grown as well, particularly in the context of high-stakes decisions that affect individuals' health or well-being \cite{Lakkaraju2016, Rudin2019, Lipton2018}.
 Likewise, new legal frameworks reflecting these needs are beginning to emerge, such as the \textit{right to explanation} in the European Union's General Data Protection Regulation \cite{Goodman2017}.

-Against this background, research into \textit{explainability/ interpretability}\footnote{It is worth noting that in this paper, we do not distinguish between the two terms \textit{interpretability} and \textit{explainability}.
-We use both terms to refer to the ability to understand, interpret, and explain ML models and their predictions} of ML models has experienced rapid expansion and innovation in recent years.
-Several methods have been developed, broadly falling into two categories: 1) directly interpretable models \cite{Rudin2019, Ustun2013, Lakkaraju2016, Caruana2015}, and 2) post-hoc methods for explaining (opaque) complex models and/or their predictions \cite{Ribeiro2016, Ribeiro2018, Lundberg2017, Lundberg2018a, Lundberg2018, Bach2015}.